-11.12 We will ensure that when a child moves on to a new educational provision that their child protection file is transferred to the new school or college as soon as possible.
+11.13 We will ensure that when a child moves on to a new educational provision that their child protection file is transferred to the new school or college as soon as possible.
 This will be within 5 days for an in-year transfer or within the first 5 days of the start of a new term as this will allow the new school or college to have support in place for when the child/young person arrives.
 Files will be securely transferred via MY CONCERN, hand delivery or special delivery/ tracked postage, and confirmation of receipt will be obtained.
 The safeguarding file will be transferred separately from the main pupil file.

-11.13 When we receive in any safeguarding files we will issue a receipt to the previous school and will ensure key staff (e.g. Safeguarding team, SENCO) have access to the information contained within it. hretained
+11.14 When we receive in any safeguarding files we will issue a receipt to the previous school and will ensure key staff (e.g. Safeguarding team, SENCO) have access to the information contained within it.

+11.15 We retain all records in line with data Protection guidance and our record retention policy after which records will be archived or destroyed as appropriate.

+11.16 Where there are records regards a member of staff relating to allegations of sexual abuse these records will be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.

 12. Allegations/Concerns involving School Staff/ Supply Staff/Work placement students/ Volunteers/ Contractors